xjwxjw/VPSS/README.md

 # VPSS
 demo code along with pretrained models for "Video Prediction via Selective Sampling"

 Note that we keep updating the code to make it more efficient and much lighter.
+To be specific, we want to unify "Sampler" and "Kernel Generator", and unify "Selector" and "Combiner", which avoids complex pre-training precedure for each sub-module.
 Therefore the detailed module implementation is different from that in orginal paper described.
 But the main idea is unchanged behined the code, which is sampling and selection.

 For MovingMnist Datasets: